wesfly/wgpu-test/README.md

 # wgpu-test

-This is my journey through wgpu
+This is my journey through wgpu.

+Great thanks to him:
 Copyright (c) 2020 Benjamin Hansen